icbi-lab/infercnvpy/README.rst

 .. image:: img/infercnv_heatmap.png
     :align: center
     :alt: The main result of infercnv

+**WARNING**:

+**This package is still experimental.
+The results have not been validated, except in that they look similar, but not identical, to the results of InferCNV.**

+**We are happy about feedback and welcome contributions!**

 Getting started
 ^^^^^^^^^^^^^^^

-**WARNING: This package is still experimental.
-The results have not been validated, except in that they look similar, but not identical, to the results of InferCNV.

-We are happy about feedback and welcome contributions!**

 Please refer to the `documentation <https://icbi-lab.github.io/infercnvpy>`_.
 In particular, the